Harbim001/CloudUploader-CLI-Project/README.md

 ## Troubleshooting

 - **Authentication Issues**:
-   - Ensure your Azure CLI is logged in **az login** and has the necessary permissions.
+   - Ensure your Azure CLI is logged in `az login` and has the necessary permissions.
+- **Upload Failures**:
+   - Check if the specified file path is correct and if you have write permissions to the Azure Blob Storage container.
+- **Link Generation Errors**:
+   - Verify that your storage account name and container name are correctly configured in the script.

+## Contributing

+Contributions to CloudUploader-CLI are welcome!
+If you have suggestions for improvement or have identified a bug, feel free to open an issue or submit a pull request.